 How Can I Set Up a Zero-Based Budget for My Family?

 When you have decided to create your family budget with this method, work together as a team.
-Sit with your partner and build a budget that is feasible for both of you as a family.
+Sit with your partner and build a budget that is feasible for both of you whether you have a little or big family set-up.
 You might take a little longer to do a zero-based budget for your family or home if you haven’t done one before.

 Here are some simple steps to create a ZBB aka Zero-Based Budget: